MurpheyLab/MurpheyLab.github.io/_posts/2020-07-29-iandefense.md

 </div>

 Ian Abraham defended his Ph.D. thesis, titled <i>Optimal Experimental Learning and Infinite Linear Embeddings</i> today will soon join Howie Choset's group at CMU as a postdoc.
-Defending online is a challenge and he did an awesome jobs.
+Defending online is a challenge and he did an awesome job.
 We will miss him!